twbs/bootstrap/site/content/docs/5.1/components/navs-tabs.md

 {{< scss-docs name="nav-variables" file="scss/_variables.scss" >}}

-## JavaScript behavior
+## Accessibility

-Use the tab JavaScript plugin—include it individually or through the compiled `bootstrap.js` file—to extend our navigational tabs and pills to create tabbable panes of local content.

-Dynamic tabbed interfaces, as described in the [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr> Authoring Practices 1.2](https://www.w3.org/TR/wai-aria-practices-1.2/#tabpanel), require `role="tablist"`, `role="tab"`, `role="tabpanel"`, and additional `aria-` attributes in order to convey their structure, functionality and current state to users of assistive technologies (such as screen readers).
+Dynamic tabbed interfaces, as described in the [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr> Authoring Practices 1.2](https://www.w3.org/TR/wai-aria-practices-1.2/#tabpanel), require `role="tablist"`, `role="tab"`, `role="tabpanel"`, and additional `aria-` attributes in order to convey their structure, functionality, and current state to users of assistive technologies (such as screen readers).
 As a best practice, we recommend using `<button>` elements for the tabs, as these are controls that trigger a dynamic change, rather than links that navigate to a new page or location.

 In line with the ARIA Authoring Practices pattern, only the currently active tab receives keyboard focus.
 When the JavaScript plugin is initialized, it will set `tabindex="-1"` on all inactive tab controls.
 Once the currently active tab has focus, the cursor keys activate the previous/next tab, with the plugin changing the [roving `tabindex`](https://www.w3.org/TR/wai-aria-practices-1.2/#kbd_roving_tabindex) accordingly.
 However, note that the JavaScript plugin does not distinguish between horizontal and vertical tab lists when it comes to cursor key interactions: regardless of the tab list's orientation, both the up *and* left cursor go to the previous tab, and down *and* right cursor go to the next tab.